How much should I pay the estate agent?

 - More expensive estate agents are not necessarily better

 - Get quotes from at least three different estate agents, and ask them what their fees are for a sole agency agreement, and if there are any other costs.
-Make sure you tell each estate agents that you are seeing other agents, so they know they need to compete.
-You will probably get three different fees, although estate agents sometimes effectively operate in local cartels all charging the same fee
+Make sure you tell each estate agent that you are seeing other agents, so they know they need to compete.

-- Estate agents often ask for 2% or 2.5% for being sole agent, since they know that most sellers won’t try to haggle.
+- Estate agents often ask for 1.5% up to 2.5% (+VAT) for being sole agent, since they know that most sellers won’t try to haggle.
 But that doesn’t mean they aren’t open to negotiation

-- Small estate agents are often more flexible on negotiating commission downwards than large chains, which often operate nationwide policies
+- Small estate agents are often more flexible on negotiating commission downwards than large chains, which often follow nationwide policies

-- Agents who are trying to win business to increase their market share in an area will probably be more open to negotiation than the leading estate agent
+- Agents who are trying to win business to increase their market share in an area will probably be more open to negotiation than the more established estate agent

 - If you insist on putting the property on at an unrealistically high price, the estate agent is likely to be less willing to accept a lower fee because it will be harder to sell

-- If you achieve 1% you can be pleased with yourself – you might have to settle for higher fees
+- If you achieve 1% (+VAT) you can be pleased with yourself

 For example, if you think your home is worth about £300,000, you could suggest: